kfj001/g-orctober/README.md

 *reading the readme, how provocative...*

+# Godot 4
+This project is now being updated for Godot 4!
+Was it worth waiting for?
+Oh yeah definietly.

 A godot project asset demonstrating an old school "beat-em-up" or brawler genre game ala *Altered Beast*, or *Golden Axe*.
 G-orctober features:

 - Vibrant 2D graphics made in *Inkscape*